microsoft/WhatTheHack/044-DevOpswithGithubActions/Student/Challenge01.md

-## Challenge 1 - Assessment and getting ready for prequisite
+## Challenge 1 - Assessment and Getting Ready for Prerequisites

 **[Home](../README.md)** - [Next Challenge >](./Challenge02.md)

 ## Introduction

-Before Starting with Github Actions /Workflow first let us understand our environment and proceed task by task.
+Before Starting with Github Actions Workflow first let us understand our environment and proceed task by task.

 ## Description

-- Coach will provide you with Resource zip file with code
+- Your coach will provide you with a Resource zip file with the code
-- Navigate through code
+- Navigate through the code
-- Select appropriate IDE which suits your deployment
+- Select the appropriate IDE which suits your deployment
 - Select where you will host your reposistory
-- Ensure you have Azure subscription
+- Ensure you have an Azure subscription
-- Collobarate with your team to define approach to start with
+- Collobarate with your team to define an approach to start with
-- Demonstrate your understanding to Coach keep in mind Success Criteria
+- Demonstrate your understanding to your Coach and keep in mind the Success Criteria below

 ## Success Criteria

 1. You should have code in your Reposistory
 2. You should be able to show your Azure subscription
-3. Able to demonstrate your understanding of solution Blueprint to coach
+3. You should be able to demonstrate your understanding of the solution blueprint to your coach

 ## Learning Resources